jm961/DevPath/src/pages/terms.md

 Our current [Privacy Policy is available here](/privacy) and details how we handle your personal information.

 We comply with the Children's Online Privacy Protection Act (COPPA).
 We do not intentionally gather personally identifiable information from users under the age of 13.
 If you are under 13 years old, please do not create an account or share personal details with us.
 Should we discover that we have inadvertently collected information from a child under 13, we will promptly remove it.
-If you suspect a child under 13 has provided us with personal information, please contact us immediately at jeanmicheleid@gmail.com.
+If you suspect a child under 13 has provided us with personal information, please contact us immediately at contact@devpath.sh.

 ## Account creation and responsibilities